vvpai9/Setting-up-Raspberry-Pi-5/README.md

 d) Go to serial

-e) When prompted, select yes to 'Would you like a login shell to be accessible over serial?'
+e) When prompted, select no to 'Would you like a login shell to be accessible over serial?'

 f) When prompted, select yes to 'Would you like the serial port hardware to be enabled?'.